 There are a range of theory assignments, assessed throughout the duration of the course, drawing upon literature, personal research and your individual application of learned skills.
 There is also ongoing assessment and feedback of your practical skill development.

 Each weekend you are given homework assignments to support the material covered in class that weekend.
 Homework is individually marked and assessed.
-Completion of ALL homework is mandatory in order to pass the course and to receive your certification.
+Completion of ALL homework (including HPD portfolio) is mandatory in order to pass the course and to receive certification.